 "Uh, can you give us a little bit more than that?"

-Evina was beginning to recognize how her response sounded oddly similar to how he had once spoken.
-He watched her as his father went to lock up the pencil more securely.
+Evina was beginning to understand her response.
+It was oddly similar to how he had once spoken.
+He once felt that way about Toontown.
+Now he watched her while Gyro went to lock up the pencil more securely.
 "Why should we take you with us?
 What was life really like for you down there?"

 "I wasn't allowed to do much of anything.
-It took me a long time to convince my father to let me join the protectors of the night, and he still didn't like it."
+It took me years to convince my father to let me join the Protectors of the Night, and he still didn't like it."